CONTACT

 To prevent thyroid disorders during pregnancy, it is important to eat a healthy whole-food diet (I recommend a Paleo strategy but speak with your doctor on what is right for you), exercise regularly, and manage stress levels.
 You should also avoid exposure to environmental toxins, such as lead and mercury, that can disrupt thyroid function.
 If you can plan your pregnancy, consider a full body detox first and also optimize thyroid and nutrient levels before getting pregnant.
 Functional Medicine M.D.s and health practitioners are very skilled in testing and assessing health in a comprehensive light.

 About the author: Elle Russ is the #1 bestselling author of The Paleo Thyroid Solution, a world-renowned thyroid health expert, and master coach.
-Learn about her Ultimate Thyroid Course
+Take her Thyroid Masterclass HERE

 Sign Up For My Newsletter!